 Plan out your walking route

 Knowing where you are going gives you peace of mind so you can concentrate on enjoying the fresh air and heart-healthy benefits you will be receiving.
+If your goal is a 15-minute morning walk, create a few routes that you can easily finish in that time so that you won’t have to worry about which way to go while you’re walking.
 You can also visualize what you’ll see along the way which can motivate you to start your walk.
 If you’re not sure where to walk, create your own Route using Pacer’s Routes function or find a new one.

 Why walk in the morning?